 - other equipment specifically required to be provided to employees for safety purposes.

 Construction accidents can have severe consequences.
 Construction workers work with dangerous tools and often in inherently dangerous conditions.
-Use of safety gear is necessary to prevent severe injuries.
+The use of safety gear is necessary to prevent severe injuries.